Steel Challenge - Overview

 The table below is an example of an eight-stage competition where you shoot multiple strings per stage.

-Because rimfire pistols and rifles can be used and don’t require holsters, it is a great way to get new people started in the sport.
+Because rimfire pistols and rimfire rifles can be used and don’t require holsters, it is a great way to get new people started in the sport.
 Shooting steel targets is a fun way to learn about competitions because each hit on steel gives you instant feedback.

 Next